SemihAlp/Quiz-for-My-Valentine-EN/README.md

 # Quiz for My Valentine

-A sweet and fun web-based quiz game for couples.
+A simple and sweet quiz game for couples.

 ## Features
 - Generate 1-25 questions with a cool spinner